|

 note that there could be problems we still do not know about with certain

-Vista configurations.
+Vista or 7 configurations.
 If you have continued problems, please contact

 Microsoft Support, as well as use other Internet forums available.
 Other